masicek/PhpOptions/README.markdown

 $option = \PhpOptions\Option::make('Foo')->value(FALSE)->defaults('Lorem ipsum');
 ```

-It make sence only for option with optional value.
+It make sence only for option with optional value or optional option with optional or required value.
 If option is not set on command-line or
 is set without value on command-line, default value is returned (see **Get value of defined options read from command-line**).
 The example set default value of option on 'Lorem ipsum'.